Signage is posted in areas that have been targeted.

 Health Canada regulates pesticides to protect Canadian's health and the environment, and regularly reviews all pesticides to make sure that they continue to meed modern health and safety standards.
 View a January 2019 statement from Health Canada on Glyphosate.

-A knotweed fact sheet has been prepared by the BC Invasive Species Council which outlines the extensive impact that knotweeds can have on a community, and the methods used to control them.
+The BC Invasive Species Council site has information on extensive impact that knotweeds can have on a community, and the methods used to control them.

 We use cookies to help improve our website for you.